When will we need you

 Writer Naomi Pearce reflects on themes of Death, the female archetype, and ideas of community in Lucy Beech's Me and Mine (2015).

-Steven Bode remembers the late Bill Viola through a rumination on his iconic The Reflecting Pool, one of the highlights of the FVU showcase of the artist’s work, ‘A Thoughtful Gaze’, from 1988.
+Steven Bode remembers the late Bill Viola through a rumination on his iconic The Reflecting Pool, one of the highlights of the FVU showcase of the artist’s work, ‘A Thoughtful Gaze’.

-Read a newly developed text by FVU’s Associate Director Steven Bode reflecting on the production and timely context of Simon Pope’s Memory Marathon — a poignant record of the emotional impact that the universally celebrated event has on its local and global communities.
+Read a newly developed text by FVU’s Associate Director Steven Bode reflecting on the production and timely context of Simon Pope’s Memory Marathon.

 Read author Sukhdev Sandhu's original text commissioned for Memory Marathon, reflecting on the impact of recollecting significant cultural events and the acoustic framework of memory

-Originally commissioned in response to Webb-Ellis's For The First Baby Born in Space, writer Emily LaBarge expands on the work’s revelatory nature — highlighting the ordinary and spectacular aspects of our present life on earth and how we might convey this to our extraterrestrial counterparts in the future.
+Originally commissioned in response to Webb-Ellis's For The First Baby Born in Space, writer Emily LaBarge expands on the work’s revelatory nature.

-Read Jinan Coulter’s newly commissioned essay produced in response to our latest #FVUWatch feature Aphonia (2024) by Sophie Hoyle.
-Jinan takes the nuance of speech as a starting point to question broader themes of language and agency explored within the work.
+Read Jinan Coulter’s new essay produced in response to our latest #FVUWatch feature Aphonia (2024) by Sophie Hoyle.

 Awardee of the Michael O'Pray Prize 2023 Natasha Thembiso Ruwona explores Ashanti Harris’s Black Gold.

-Read Adam Bobbette's essay examining the granular connections explored through Gayle Chong Kwan's A Pocket Full of Sand — bringing forth the historical and colonial ties between sugar and sand, and the Isle of Wight and Mauritius.
+Read Adam Bobbette's essay examining the granular connections explored through Gayle Chong Kwan's exhibition—bringing forth the historical and colonial ties between the Isle of Wight and Mauritius.

-Read Antosh Wojcik’s poetic response to Sean Dower’s featured work on FVU Watch, Automaton.
-Antosh’s newly developed text draws on the visual and mechanical choreography performed by the automated rig as it documents musician Steve Noble’s epic performance.
+Antosh Wojcik's newly developed text draws on the visual and mechanical choreography performed in Sean Dower’s Automaton by the automated rig as it documents musician Steve Noble’s epic performance.

 Read a newly developed text by writer and critic Martin Herbert, responding to the future-facing conspiracies of Daniel Cockburn’s recent FVU Commission Ahead of the Curve.